 In completing the financial information section, please provide detailed information about the value of your assets.
-The committee reviews assets to determine if there is enough income and/or value to cover basic neccessities such as food, shelter and utilities.
+The committee reviews assets to determine if there is enough income and/or value to cover basic necessities such as food, shelter and utilities.

-Cash on Hand Cash in Bank Acct's RRSPs Bonds Mutual Funds/Stocks Other Investments
+Cash on Har nd Cash in Bank A Acct's RRSPs Bonds Mutual Fu ınds/Stocks Oth ner Investments

+Vehicles - including re creation v ehicles

-Current Value Amount Owing
+С Current Value Am ount Owing Make Year Current Va lue Amount Owing

 House

 Second Property

 Other.

-Vehicles - including recreation vehicles Make Year Current Value Amount Owing